victorantos/AngJobs/readme.md

-AngJobs - job board built by developers for developers
+AngJobs - job board for developers
 =======

 Looking for a demo? - Check http://AngJobs.com which is based on this open source job board.